-Since that time the Advisory Board has reflected the diversity of research disciplines in ILWS and represented many of our key stakeholders.
+From 2005- 2015 the Advisory Board membership reflected the diversity of research disciplines in ILWS and represented many of our key stakeholders.
 Each Board member was a leader in his or her field and had a strong commitment to supporting ILWS develop as an internationally recognised provider of transdisciplinary biophysical, social and economic research.

 Since 2016 Institute has been supported by an Internal Management Advisory Team whose members are researchers representing our four research themes.

 ILWS Adjunct Professor; director John Williams Scientific Services Ltd. (former Commissioner, NSW Natural resources Commission)

 John's life work has been in the study of hydrology and the use of water in the landscape and farming, including land salinity.
 He is a member of the Wentworth group of Concerned Scientists which is creating a rational debate on Australia's water resources.
 He was Chief of the Division of Land and Water, CSIRO when he retired in 2004 having served earlier at the CSIRO laboratories at Townsville in Queensland where, among other things, he studied the Great Artesian Basin and the transport of water from the Great Dividing Range into the outback of Queensland and New South Wales.
 He has also served as Chief Scientist and Chair of the New South Wales Department of Natural Resources' Science and Information Board; and was a Commissioner with the NSW Natural Resources Commission.